peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public PeterO.Numbers.EInteger AsEIntegerValue();

  Converts this object to an arbitrary-precision integer if this CBOR object's type is Integer.
 This method disregards the tags this object has, if any.
-(Note that CBOR stores untagged integers in at least -(2^64) and less than 2^64.).
+(Note that CBOR stores untagged integers at least -(2^64) and less than 2^64.).

  <b>Return Value:</b>

 The integer stored by this object.

 <b>Exceptions:</b>

  * System.InvalidOperationException:
 This object's type is not  `CBORType.Integer`  .

 <a id="AsERational"></a>
 ### AsERational